Initialize MapKit JS by providing an authorization callback function and optional language.

 - MapKit JS 5.0+

 MapKit JS initialization options.

-If you are using a server to deliver new tokens to MapKit JS, make an asynchronous request to your server here and call the
+If you have created a server endpoint to deliver new tokens to MapKit JS, make an asynchronous request to this endpoint in your

-Otherwise, you can simply pass a pre-generated token string.
+authorization to a function that simply provides a pre-generated token string.

-init call can be made before the content of your page has fully loaded (i.e., before the window's “load” event has fired).
+mapkit before the content of your page has fully loaded; in other words, before the

 window event fires.
 A

 configuration-change event once it has been initialized, and an